Human Services Courses

 Writing for the Human Services (SSO 205)

 This course provides instruction in journal writing, case reporting, and analytical writing in the human services.
 Fosters the development of an entrepreneurial approach to career planning.
 Writing Intensive course.
 Prerequisites: SEL106 or SEL107; SPY110; and SSO100.
-ADP Session 2.
+ADP Session 2, odd numbered year.
 3 credits.

 Analysis of the cultural forms, social changes, and human behavior occurring in the American family in transition; study of alternate life styles and relationships.
 Fall semester in odd-numbered years and ADP Session 2 in even-numbered years.
 3 credits.